Monday, July 22, 2024

 SG is consistently ranked as one of the most expensive cities in the world and this isn't without reason.
 Salaries may be comparatively lower and taxes higher in India but the cost of living even in a Tier 1 city like Bengaluru is way lower than SG.
 Even if you work for less in India, you can live large for less as well.

 We are fortunate to live in a nice house in a relatively clean, green and quiet suburb of Bengaluru with easy access to modern amenities.
-Groceries are reasonably priced, school fees are affordable, kids extracurricular/cultural classes are inexpensive, petrol is comparatively cheaper, healthcare is accessible, getting workers for any job comes at a fraction of the cost compared to anywhere overseas and owning more than one vehicle doesn't feel like a burden.
+Groceries are reasonably priced, school fees are affordable, children's extracurricular/cultural classes are inexpensive, petrol is comparatively cheaper, healthcare is accessible, getting workers for any job comes at a fraction of the cost compared to anywhere overseas and owning more than one vehicle doesn't feel like a burden.

 A few examples I can think of to illustrate this point,